This past month has been extremely busy and full of appointments. Before I explain all the appointments, let me back up…

-The OT eval went well and he was diagnosed with sensory processing disorder; specifically he’s sensory seeking in vestibular and proprioception (hence his constant motion) and behavioral delays.
+The OT eval went well and he was diagnosed with sensory processing disorder; specifically he’s sensory seeking in vestibular and proprioception (hence his constant motion) and sensory avoiding in tactile, auditory, and visual.
+He also has some behavioral delays due to anxiety.
 At that eval, she pulled a speech therapist in for a quick evaluation and it was determined (as I suspected) that his speech has not progressed as much as it should have progressed.
 So before we left, we scheduled a full speech eval along with his first OT appt.
 (Thankfully, my mommy gut told me to request a speech referral when we were at the doctor a few days before, so that was on hand.)

 At the end of May, we finally had the GI appointment I had scheduled way back in March.
 The doctor basically told us what we already suspected, this is not a physical issue.
 Meaning there is nothing physically preventing him from pooping, he’s just incredibly strong-willed and holding it (sometimes for days).
 We do have a follow-up in 2 months at which point they may do some testing but more than likely, they’re not going to find anything.